Layr-Labs/eigenlayer-contracts/docs/components/DelegationManager.md

 ### Other

-The Strategy and EigenPod subsystems may call the following functions:
+These functions are not directly callable.
+Instead, the Strategy and EigenPod subsystems may call the following functions as part of certain operations:

 #### `undelegate`

 ```solidity
 function undelegate(address staker) external onlyStrategyManagerOrEigenPodManager
 ```

+Called by either the `StrategyManager` or `EigenPodManager` when a Staker undelegates from an Operator.

+**Entry Points**: This method may be called as a result of the following top-level function calls:
+* `DelegationManager.forceUndelegation`
+* TODO

+**Effects**: If the Staker was delegated to an Operator, this function undelegates them.

+**Requirements**:
+* Staker MUST NOT be an Operator
+* Caller MUST be either the `StrategyManager` or `EigenPodManager`

 #### `increaseDelegatedShares`